top of page

 Drew Gardner and Jesse Sheppard, the two-guitar duo of Elkhorn, share a musical brotherhood that spans several decades.
 From their nascent high school socialist-realist post punk band, Mayfirst, to teenage scavenger trips to the Princeton Record Exchange and City Gardens, the two came of age goofing along to the Dead Kennedys, the Butthole Surfers, and Sonic Youth in the dank Jersey/Philly-scene music holes.

-After college in the nineties Drew moved off to San Francisco and got deep into the free jazz/energy music scene as a drummer, where he collaborated with John Tchicai among many other heavy hitters.
+After college in the nineties, Drew moved off to San Francisco and got deep into the free jazz/energy music scene as a drummer, where he collaborated with John Tchicai among many other heavy hitters.
 Post-college Jesse was transfixed by the modal excursions of ‘70s electric Miles Davis and the exploratory prognostications of King Crimson and Jimi Hendrix.

 When Drew moved back east in the late ’90s, the two were again in the same place at the same time, and it was only natural to play music together.
 A few years later Jesse decamped to the Philadelphia suburbs to raise a family and pursue filmmaking, and in the process discovered both American Primitive music—Jack Rose was living in Philly at the time and performing regularly—and his instrument—twelve-string acoustic guitar.
 Around the same time, Drew picked up the Fender Telecaster again, with an ear toward the extended electric solos of classic rock and a foundation of improvisational practice at his back.
+At a casual affair in the late aughts the pair picked up a couple of acoustic guitars and the nascent sound of Elkhorn was born.

 Elkhorn music unfolds at its own pace.
 It is music with a point of view and momentum.
 It begins with an intention to be sincere and fully expressive in the moment, and often results in musical journeys toward transcendence.
 The duo is multitudes.
 The duo is one.